Medical Tourism in India with MediTraWell | Explore healthcare options

 • Type of AICD

 A significant portion of the overall AICD cost in India arises from the type of implant used.
 There are different types of implants available which include s ingle chamber, dual chamber, biventricular, and subcutaneous implant.
 The doctor shall recommend the appropriate implant depending on your medical condition and requirements.
-IndiCure recommends you explore the options by consulting our expert Interventional Cardiologists.
+MediTraWell recommends you explore the options by consulting our expert Interventional Cardiologists.

 • Cardiologist’s Fees